Los Angeles, California. October 22, 2027

 - "How Doctors Are Pushing Medical Credit Cards on Patients" — Time, January 14, 2025

-Between dinner runs, courier Avery Brooks makes an unpaid stop: a bag of groceries and—more urgently—a charged battery to keep the nebulizer running for Jess’s son on a bad-air day.
+Between their dinner runs, courier Avery Brooks makes an unpaid stop: a box of food, and, more urgently, a charged battery to keep the nebulizer running for Jess’s son on a spare-the-air day.
 Neighbors like Jess have leaned on the local mutual-aid network’s battery-share microgrid since electricity rates spiked—a rise widely linked to the One Big Beautiful Bill; in the last two years, the typical household is paying about $110 more a year for power.
-Mutual-aid networks nationwide are stretched thin: they can bridge a night, but they can’t replace a fraying safety net.
+Mutual-aid networks nationwide are stretched thin: they can bridge a night, but they can’t replace a fundamentally fraying safety net.

 Sources